Home

 I've now coated the area with a bonded on rust inhibitor and sealer.
 It's a hardened coating that needs "teeth" to grip properly, so the rough surface from the sandblaster doesn't need to be smoothed.

-If you're looking for a "factory finish, this can then be painted to stock colors and still have rust protection.
+If you're looking for a "factory finish on your 1965 Mustang restoration project, this area can then be painted to stock colors and still have rust protection.
 If you want an everyday or every weekend cruiser you may want to opt for a more practical re-application of a good undercoating product.

 Note: This stuff dries rock hard, so it will either need to be sprayed with appropriate self etching primer or scuff sanded to ensure that the new paint stays put.